ADJSV/Joystick-Motor-Controller/README.md

 # Joystick-Motor-Controller
-Controlling a step servo motor using a joytick from the TI Booster pack for the MSP430 04/18/2022
+Controlling a step servo motor using a joytick from the TI Booster pack for the MSP430
+04/18/2022
 Note this is a reconstructed project.
 The code is lost so parts of it are missing such as the DEFINES and global variables
+Additional credits to Evan Cloutier, Alejandro Rodriguez and Caleb Butler
 # Problem Description
 So, a 2 kg mass must be lifted 1 m over 3 seconds with our motor (100 mm diameter):